COVID-19 in Bulgaria: 60 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 60, according to the data of the Unified Information Portal.

-3198 tests were done, which means that the proportion of positive results is 1.88 percent.
+3009 tests were done, which means that the proportion of positive results is two percent.

-To date, 255 people with a diagnosis of COVID-19 are in hospitals, of which 33 are in intensive care units.
-There are 26 new hospital admissions.
+To date, there are 252 people in hospitals with a diagnosis of COVID-19, of which 33 are in the intensive care units.
+There are 18 new hospital admissions.

 Follow Novinite.com on Twitter and Facebook